Means of Escapebarriehol

 The requirements for it to be possible to escape as quickly and as safely as possible is arguably the key requirement.
 If there is some deficiency in the means of escape, it can hardly be argued that there has been compliance with this requirement.

 However, the fire safety order has not changed the principles of fire safety.
 Traditionally, the two key factors in the provision of means of escape were travel distance and exit capacity.
 Travel distance is the maximum distance that must be travelled to reach an emergency exit: limits on travel distance have always been given in codes.
 This limitation on travel distance is simply to ensure that the requirement to evacuate quickly and safely is indeed possible, by limiting peoples exposure to any fire.

 Similarly, guidance traditionally given on the number and widths of exits is intended to ensure that the entire population of a storey can pass though the available exits from that storey in a given time (typically 2.5 minutes) even if, where there is more than one exit, one exit is unavailable as result of the fire.

 Traditionally, guidance on means of escape was applied in a prescriptive and somewhat rigid matter; the modern approach is that matters such as limitations on travel distance should be applied flexibly.
 The key question is wether people can escape from the building before a fire poses a threat to their safety.
 Thus, means of escapes should not be considered in isolation from other fire precautions.
 Measures for detecting fire, providing alarms and limiting fire development also need to be taken into account.

-In larger buildings, particularly multi storey building the provision of other emergency equipment can also be considered.
-Portable escape ladders, smoke hoods and masks, emergency lights and fire blankets can all have a role to play in ensuring a safe escape in the event of fire.
+In larger buildings, particularly multi storey buildings, the provision of other emergency equipment can also be considered.
+Portable escape ladders, safety masks, emergency lights and fire blankets can all have a role to play in ensuring a safe escape in the event of fire.